Difference Between AMQP vs MQTT

 - Both AMQP and MQTT follow TCP protocol, binary standard, and open source queuing system.

-- The security offered AMQP is IPSec, SASL, TLS or SSL, and MQTT provides only TLS or SSL security standard.
+- The security offered AMQP is IPSec, SASL, TLS or SSL, and MQTT provides only TLS or SSL security standards.
 AMQP along with TCP uses SCTP for transmission purposes.
 OASIS supports both AMQP and MQTT.

 - The quality of service delivered by MQTT is fire and forgets if QoS is 0.
 At least one if QoS is 1 and exactly one if QoS is 2.
 The quality of service offered by AMQP is to settle and unsettle format similar to MQTT.